Guide · For buyers

 West & Anthony Henday Southwest — Premium Living

-The highest prices in the city.
-West Edmonton averages $550,886 across all types, driven by established neighbourhoods like Glenora, Crestwood, and Laurier Heights.
+The highest prices in the city, driven by established neighbourhoods like Glenora, Crestwood, and Laurier Heights in West Edmonton.
 AH Southwest includes newer premium developments in Windermere and Heritage Valley.

 Southwest & Southeast — Suburban Family

 Strong sales activity with a mix of established and newer communities.
-Southeast is the most active area with 266 sales this period.
+Southeast is consistently among the city's most active districts.
 Good balance of price and amenities.

 North Central & Northwest — Established Value